 In February 1834, the Tweedside Physical and Antiquarian Society was formed with Sir Thomas Mackdougall Brisbane as President.
 In November they proposed to erect a building between the Library on Chalkheugh Terrace and Roxburgh Street for a Museum room as well as Reading and Billiard rooms.
 By 1838 it was built.
 The 1880 Rutherford Guide to Kelso quotes ‘The collection is open to the public free on Mondays, Wednesdays and Fridays from 12 till 3 and also on the days when railway excursionists visit the town’.
 But, by 1920, it was regularly calling on the Burgh’s Common Good account.
 In 1930 Dr James Ritchie reported that the Museum was seldom visited, the building and its contents required extensive overhauling, dwindling membership, lack of endowment and a poor response to appeal for funds.
 In 1933 TPAS sold the building to the British Legion and a year later a Committee was formed to dispose of the contents.

-Friends of Kelso Museum was formed at the same time as the Museum opened and when it closed the group continued to support the work of the Council’s Museums Service in promoting awareness of local history in the town.
-Find out more in Friends of Kelso Museum.
+Kelso Heritage Society was formed at the same time as the Museum opened and when it closed the group continued to support the work of the Council’s Museums Service in promoting awareness of local history in the town.
+Find out more in Kelso Heritage Society.

 A 12th century bell discovered at Kersmains farm in 1992.
 Another bell discovered by ploughing is in the collection of the National Museums of Scotland.
 The discovery of two bells from the same field suggest that there may have been a large church nearby.